vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

   #. make contact with us and send us the log files along with your bug reports.
 The log files can be found in the directory :literal:`%appdata%/../LocalLow/IDIA/iDaVIE-v`.
 In order to find this directory using Windows please press :literal:`WIN + R` to open the run dialog, and paste the path directory in to open the folder).

 ..
-WARNING:: Unity only allows for two log file to be stored so, if a problem is encountered is best to go and look for the log file **BEFORE** starting a new iDaVIE-v session otherwise the log file reporting the specific problem encountered can be lost.
+WARNING:: Unity only allows for a maximum of two log files to be stored.
+Therefore, if a problem is encountered with iDaVIE-v is best to copy the log file to a different folder **BEFORE** starting a new iDaVIE-v session otherwise the log file reporting the specific problem encountered will be lost.

 Known issues
 ------------